 Sandra Knight was enjoying some time in her lab.
-She had become famous for many talents and was perhaps better known for the more obvious ones.
+She had become famous for many talents and was perhaps better known for her more obvious assets.
 Yet the raven-haired beauty also had a keen mind and liked being appreciated for her more subtle achievements as well.
 Thus she puttered around in her lab and made adjustments to her blackout projector.
 She had a bit of free time, which was unusual, since the dynamic woman had hardly slowed down even after the end of the long war.
 She had added educational mentoring at a private girls’ school in France to her other occupations.

 Now she frowned as a delicate connection stubbornly refused to fit into place.
 It finally slipped into its slot, and she smiled.
 “Now I wonder how long it will be before I get a chance to field-test the ray.
 These days, it’s rare to even run across a petty thief,” she sighed.

 A figure in green and purple suddenly burst inside her home and, by doing so, displayed a skill at deactivating or nullifying security measures.
 “Who are you?
-Wait, I recall now — Killer Moth.
+Wait, I recall now — Killer Moth!
 You’re from Earth-One!” she said as she made a dive for her wrist ray.

-He laughed.
+The villain laughed.
 “My infamy precedes me, fair lady.
 Too bad.
 I’d enjoy learning all about you in a more intimate setting.”
 He fired an energy blast from his glove as his moth-like wings raised him in the air.

 “He shrank me!
 How could it be?”
-She had shut off her ray, but she remained a tiny captive.
+She had shut off her ray, but she still remained a tiny captive.

-Tom Wright had been at a meeting with the other members of the informal kitchen cabinet of advisors to President Brian O’Brien.
+Tom Wright had been at a meeting with the other members of the informal kitchen cabinet of bipartisan advisers to President Brian O’Brien.
 He enjoyed the political life, even though he knew all too well how very remote it was in practice and conception from his upbringing in the mountains of Eastern Asia.
 The Flock had a hierarchy of sorts, but nothing as intricate or as treacherous as D.C.’s web of intrigue, mused the handsome man.